alex-grover/astro-themes/README.md

 - Provides ability to get and set the theme from any framework, or none at all
   - Set theme by dispatching a custom browser event: `document.dispatchEvent(new CustomEvent('set-theme', { detail: 'dark' }))`
-  - Get current theme: `document.documentElement.attributes.getNamedItem('data-theme').value`
+  - Get current theme: `document.documentElement.attributes.getNamedItem('data-theme')?.value`
 - Sets `data-theme` attribute on the `html` element, so you can implement dark mode in CSS
 - Sets `color-scheme` CSS attribute on the `html` element, so the browser renders built in elements appropriately
 - Reads user theme preference on page load